JoshuaMichaelHanson/moch-chai-without-coverage/readme.md

 Using Live Preview (Codespaces or local VS Code)
 1. Open the project in VS Code (in Codespaces this is the environment that opens after creating your codespace; locally open the repository folder).
 2. Install the Live Preview extension:
+   - You can skip this step if using GitHub Codespaces as it will be installed automatically via the devcontainer.json file
    - Open the Extensions view (click the square icon in the Activity Bar or press Ctrl+Shift+X).
    - Search for "Live Preview (Microsoft)" and select the extension published by Microsoft.
    - Click "Install".